amiracat/readme-generator/README.md

   ## Contributing

-  all loved ones
+  none

   ## Tests

-  So much
+  in command line, type "npm run test"

   ## Questions

-  If you have any questions, please contact amiracat at amira@amira.com.
+  If you have any questions, please contact amiracat at a@a.com.

   Thank you.